SethCatron/SethCatron/README.md

 -->
 # 🌱 Seth M. Catron

-**Entry-Level Software Developer - Recent College Graduate**
+**Software Engineer/Developer - Recent College Graduate**

 ### ⚡ WHO AM I?
-I am a full-stack developer with Bachelor of Arts in Computing from Texas A&M University.
-The amalgamation of my passion for science and technology, and the gratifying feeling of delivering successful project outcomes led me to software engineering.
-My college curriculum exposed me to various programming languages, tools, frameworks, and tech stacks, allowing me to hone my problem-solving skills in software development and develop a unique style fueled by my love of challenge and learning new techniques.
-On the other hand, my personal journey overcoming health challenges has inspired my extraneous interests of holistic health and wellness.
-My aspiration is to pursue a career within software development/engineering, blending my programming skills with innovative advancements that go against the grain.
+I recently graduated with a Bachelor of Arts in Computing from Texas A&M University!
+My passion for advancements in science and technology, coupled with the gratifying feeling of delivering successful project outcomes, led me to software engineering.
+My college curriculum equipped me with foundational engineering skills in object-oriented programming, machine learning, data science, full-stack web development, digital logic & circuit design, and advanced mathematics.
+During my internship, I reverse engineered Mi-24 Hind helicopter components, programmed a Teensy 4.1 microcontroller to facilitate new pilot interfaces, and established an embedded system architecture for hardware/software integration, reinforcing my devotion for engineering software.
+My aspiration is to blend programming with innovative techniques to pioneer solutions beyond imagination.
+Additionally, I am a military spouse and proud dog dad!

 <hr />